dlra-research-agency/defense-llm-evaluation/README.md

 # Defense LLM Evaluation Framework

 A systematic evaluation framework for benchmarking large language models on defense and intelligence analysis tasks.
-Developed by the Defence Language Research Agency (DLRA, Singapore), this framework addresses the gap between general-purpose LLM benchmarks and the specialized requirements of national security and defense applications, providing reproducible evaluation pipelines for threat classification, entity extraction, and maritime intelligence analysis.
+Developed by the Defense Language Research Agency (DLRA, Singapore), this framework addresses the gap between general-purpose LLM benchmarks and the specialized requirements of national security and defense applications, providing reproducible evaluation pipelines for threat classification, entity extraction, and maritime intelligence analysis.

 ## Relationship to Defense NLP Benchmarks